dradice/pygraph/README.md

 pygraph file.xg ^5
 ```

-If the column is not specified pygraph will use a reasonable default.
-Note that
+If the column is not specified PythonYGraph will use a reasonable default.
+Note
-the column number for the coordinates is currently hard coded for each data file
+that the column number for the coordinates is currently hard coded for each
-format.
+data file format.

-In the case a dataset is split over different files it is possible
+In the case a dataset is split over different files it is possible to make
-to make pygraph automatically merge them, by simply enclosing the relevant
+PythonYGraph automatically merge them, by simply enclosing the relevant list of
-list of files within curly brackets as:
+files within curly brackets as:

 ```sh
 pygraph { rho.1.xg rho.2.xg rho.3.h5 } { */data/vel[0].x.asc }